East Arm - Great Slave Lake

 This remote trip could be suitable for those with novice paddlers but best to reach out to us to chat more about suitability.

-The towering islands and sweeping bays allow us to be flexible with trip distances, ranging from 75-120 km depending on weather & wind.
+The towering islands and sweeping bays allow us to be flexible with trip distances, averaging 120 km with the ability to vary based on weather, wind, and participant interest/energy.

 Call us at (867) 445-4512 for more information about our guided Red Cliff Island canoe adventure.

-To venture even deeper into the barrenlands and beyond Great Slave Lake – check out our alternative guided canoe trip in Thaidene Nene National Park.
+To venture beyond Great Slave Lake on another great lake trip in the same region- check out our alternative guided canoe trip in Thaidene Nene National Park.

 We were promised the trip of a lifetime and that is exactly what was delivered.